 The DUO Nova does have some drawbacks, but they are relatively minor and will likely only apply to a small subset of those shopping for a pressure cooker.
 The first is its meat cooking performance.
 While we found all the meat we prepped in the DUO Nova to be juicy and tender, the Breville Fast Slow Pro was able to best the Nova in both those attributes, particularly with hardier cuts of meat like ribs and brisket.
 The Nova also lacks some of the specialty dehydrating and air frying functions that some of the more versatile models like the Ninja Foodi offer.
 However, both the Ninja and the Breville cost more than twice as much as the Nova, which we think offers all of the features and performance most people want and need at a much more reasonable price.

 Read review: Instant Pot DUO Nova

 Breville Fast Slow Pro

 The one thing that stops us in our tracks about this product is the price.
-Listing for $250, it is double the cost of most models.
-And while it is, in our opinion, better than the rest of the field, you're talking about spending an extra $100+ for relatively minor improvements.
+It is double the cost of most models.
+And while it is, in our opinion, better than the rest of the field, you're talking about a significant extra investment for relatively minor improvements.
 However, if you really like the idea of not having to get your hand anywhere near the steam valve, or really like to make ribs, this is an excellent machine that is probably worth the extra cost.